Work Zone Mobility and Safety Program

 Colorado Department of Transportation

-The Colorado Department of Transportation includes a section on required training in its Work Zone Safety and Mobility Rule Procedures (PDF 281KB) document.
+The Colorado DOT (CDOT) includes a section on required training in its Work Zone Safety and Mobility Rule Procedures (PDF 281KB) document.
 Page 37 of the document lists the minimum training required for CDOT personnel, project designers, project builders (general contractors and subcontractors), and law enforcement.
 These categories are further broken down by job title, with specific courses assigned to each title.
 CDOT also issued two policy memos regarding training.
 Policy Memo 28 – Advanced Work Zone Management and Design (PDF 1.6MB), requires all CDOT Designers and Consultant Designers who design traffic control plains for federal-aid projects in Colorado to obtain a certificate of completion for the National Highway Institute Course Advanced Work Zone Management and Design.
 Policy Memo 29 – Safe and Effective Use of Law Enforcement (PDF 829KB), requires that all Law Enforcement Personnel who provide uniformed traffic control on federal-aid projects in Colorado must have a Certificate of Completion for the Safe and Effective Use of Law Enforcement in Work Zones course, either provided by ATSSA or their local training office.
 Both Policy Memos state that all project bids will include a Standard Special Provision that require the Consultant Designer or uniformed traffic control officer to have the certificate of completion for the relevant course.

 Florida Department of Transportation